r-transit/r-transit.github.io/index.md

 As a public resource, the goals of transit align well with open source-tools for understanding it.

-Our goal is to provide support to--and highlight work by--those seeking to build public-domain tools and data in R that contribute to policy discussions around transit.
+Our goal is to provide support to--and highlight work by--those building public-domain tools and data in R that contribute to policy discussions around transit.

 ### Tools